Click the picture to go to e4tg.com

 Weekend classes are from 3-6 p.m.

-Orientation for new students will be 10:00-13:30 on Sunday, March 31.
+Orientation for new students will be from noon-3:30 p.m. on Sunday, November 10.
 Attendance at orientation is required for all new students.

 Tuesday, January 16, 2024